Universally measurable sets may all be Delta^1_2

 \begin{thrm} If, for some $a \subseteq \omega$, $\bV \mathord{=} \bL[a]$, then there is a proper forcing extension in which every universally measurable subset of any Polish space is $\uTDelta^{1}_{2}$, and every universally categorical subset of any uncountable Polish space is $\uTDelta^{1}_{2}$. \end{thrm}

-Our general theorem is Theorem \ref{mainthrm} below.
-In the case of the Lebesgue-null ideal, Theorem \ref{specthrm} answers part of problem CG on David Fremlin's problem list \cite{FQL}.
+The result for universally measurable sets answers part of problem CG on David Fremlin's problem list \cite{FQL}.

 Since there are only continuum many $\uTDelta^{1}_{2}$ sets, our result also strengthens (modulo the anti-large cardinal hypothesis $\bV \mathord{=} \bL[a]$) a previous result of the authors with Itay Neeman \cite{LrNeSh}, which showed the consistency of the statement that the set of universally measurable sets has the same cardinality as $\breals$.
-We note that (unlike the results in \cite{LrNeSh}) some anti-large cardinal hypothesis is needed for Theorem \ref{mainthrm}, since the existence of infinitely many Woodin cardinals for instance implies that every projective set of reals is universally measurable \cite{ShWoo}, and there are (assuming $\ZF$) projective sets which are not $\uTDelta^{1}_{2}$ (see Theorem 37.7 of \cite{Ke}).
+We note that (unlike the results in \cite{LrNeSh}) some anti-large cardinal hypothesis is needed for the results in this paper, since the existence of infinitely many Woodin cardinals for instance implies that every projective set of reals is universally measurable \cite{ShWoo}, and there are (assuming $\ZF$) projective sets which are not $\uTDelta^{1}_{2}$ (see Theorem 37.7 of \cite{Ke}).